The Game Theory of Fake News: Detailed analysis of the misinformation game

 Substituting Eq.
 11 into Eq.
 3 produces the following expression

-\\ where $v_{tn}$ is the rate at which true news is shared but not consumed.
+\\ where $v_{tn}$ is the probability with which true news is shared but not consumed.
 Eq.
-12 is convenient because it allows us to state the conditions for extortion as i) $\chi>0$ (which is necessary for the strategy to be coercive) and ii) $v_c\leq\kappa+\lambda(v_{tn}+v_{fc})$ for all possible receiver strategies (which is necessary to ensure $v_{f}>v_c$, given that $|\chi|\leq 1$).
-If these two conditions are met, the strategy is coercive and $v_f>v_c$ for all receiver strategies, and so the strategy is an extortioner.
+12 is convenient because it allows us to state the conditions for extortion as i) $\chi>0$ (which is necessary for the strategy to be responsive) and ii) $v_c\leq\kappa+\lambda(v_{tn}+v_{fc})$ for all possible receiver strategies (which is necessary to ensure $v_{f}>v_c$, given that $|\chi|\leq 1$).
+If these two conditions are met, the strategy is responsive and $v_f>v_c$ for all receiver strategies, and so the strategy is an extortioner.

-The first condition is met provided $\gamma + \theta<0$ (since $\gamma<1-\alpha$ is required to produce a viable strategy).
+The first condition is met provided $\gamma + \theta<0$ (since $\gamma<1-\alpha_0$ is required to produce a viable strategy).
 To asses the second condition note that ii) implies $v_f+v_c\leq 2\kappa-2\lambda(v_{tn}+v_{fc})$.
 Also note that $v_f+v_c=1+v_{fc}-v_{tn}$ and so condition ii) is equivalent to

 \\ All that remains is to inspect the limiting cases, where this conditions is most stringent.
 A receiver who never consumes enforces $v_{fc}=0$ and Eq.
 13 becomes $1-v_{tn}\leq 2\kappa-2\lambda v_{tn}$ which is guaranteed to hold provided